dthung99/Summary_for_my_coding_skill/README.md

 ## Disclosure

-100% of the codes are my implementation (or maybe 99%) with references to different onlin sources.
+100% of the codes are my implementation (or maybe 99%) with help from different online sources.
 The biggest credit should belong to my tutor: [ChatGPT](https://openai.com/index/chatgpt/), who has always been by my side during all the highs and lows.